 Home inspectors are not required, nor advised to move items blocking access to areas that need to be inspected.
-Failure to provide access to these areas during the inspection can lead to incomplete results, call backs, additional fees and a frustrated buyer.
-To make the process as smooth as possible, it’s important to provide clear, open access to:
+Failure to provide access to these areas during the inspection can lead to incomplete results, call-backs, additional fees and a frustrated buyer.
+To make the process as smooth as possible, it’s important to provide clear, open access to the following:

-- Attic access doors.
-This may be in a closet, hallway or garage
+- Attic access doors, which may be in a closet, hallway or garage

 - Crawlspace access doors

 - Furnace and surrounding area

 - Remove decorative items from doors and windows (including sun catchers, plants, etc.)

 - Kitchen countertops, oven and dishwasher

 - Foundation walls, especially the corners of the basement